Majors for Aspiring Anesthesiologists

 Salary and Career Information

-According to the U.S. Bureau of Labor Statistics' (BLS) 2012 information, the majority of physicians and surgeons were employed by private physician's offices, followed by hospitals and healthcare organizations (www.bls.gov).
-The BLS also reported that anesthesiologists' annual earnings vary by employer and state, but the mean annual salary in May 2013 was $235,070.
+According to the U.S. Bureau of Labor Statistics (BLS), the majority of physicians and surgeons in May 2014 were employed by private physician's offices, followed by specialty hospitals and outpatient care facilities.
+The BLS also reported that anesthesiologists' annual earnings vary by employer and state, but the mean annual salary in May 2014 was $246,320.